kb-dk/on_the_indexing_of_text/01_introduction.md

 for love), and dinner speakers who need exact quotations of love poetry for wedding talks.

-This paper is about the building of a search index for fiction, enabling users to search for texts using elementary metadata and inside those texts.
-We do not explore subject of fiction, and we do not care very much about the book bindings and typography.
+## This paper is

+- about the building of a search index for fiction,
+- enabling users to search for texts using elementary metadata
+- and also inside those texts.

+We do not

+- explore fiction subject search,
+- care about the physical structure except pagination